Images protected by Greenhouse School Websites

 Implementation

-At Swaffield we use the Jigsaw – The Mindful Approach to teach PSHE from Nursery to Year 6.
+At Swaffield we use the Kapow PSHE and RSE Scheme of Work to teach PSHE from Reception to Year 6.

 These are our first ‘Mini First Aiders’ who have